MindLab-AUT/FVM-PINN-for-parameter-identification-and-model-selection-in-cell-invasion-models/README.md

 Accurate modeling of a phenomenon is essential for enhancing predictive capabilities and understanding its underlying mechanisms.
-The precision of model predictions is heavily influenced by the parameters of the model.} Consequently, in addition to addressing problems framed as Partial Differential Equations (PDEs) or Ordinary Differential Equations (ODEs), parameter estimation is crucial for improving solution accuracy and selecting the optimal model among alternatives.
+The precision of model predictions is heavily influenced by the parameters of the model.
+Consequently, in addition to addressing problems framed as Partial Differential Equations (PDEs) or Ordinary Differential Equations (ODEs), parameter estimation is crucial for improving solution accuracy and selecting the optimal model among alternatives.
 This study focuses on